 What is Aveed?

-Testosterone is a naturally occurring sex hormone that is produced in a man's testicles.
+Testosterone is a naturally occurring sex hormone produced in a man's testicles.
 Small amounts of testosterone are also produced in a woman's ovaries and adrenal system.

-Aveed is also used in women to treat breast cancer that has spread to other parts of the body.
+Testosterone enanthate is used in women to treat breast cancer that has spread to other parts of the body (metastatic) and cannot be treated with surgery.

 Aveed should not be used to enhance athletic performance.